LamAnnieV/deploy_5/README.md

 GitHub serves as the repository from which Jenkins retrieves files to build, test, and deploy the URL Shortener application.

-**Jenkinsfilev1 - Initial Deployment:**
+**Changes in the repository for Jenkins Build Deploy_5v1**

-In this deployment, we need to make edits to the Jenkinsfilev1 "Deploy" block to achieve the following tasks:
+In this deployment, we need to make edits to the Jenkinsfilev1 ["Deploy"](Images/Jenkinsfilev1.png) block to achieve the following tasks:

 ```
 Securely copy the file "setup.sh" from the Jenkins Server to the Application Server.
 SSH into the Application server.
 Run the "setup.sh" script in the Application server.
 ```
-In the setup.sh file, make the following updates:
+In the [setup.sh](Images/setup_sh.png) file, make the following updates:

 ```
 Clone the repository from https://github.com/LamAnnieV/deploy_5.git.
 Change the working directory to the correct location of the locally cloned repository.
 ```

-**Jenkinsfilev2 - Subsequent Deployment:**
+**Changes in the repository for Jenkins Build Deploy_5v2**

-After successfully deploying the application, edit the Jenkinsfilev2 "Clean" block to perform the following actions:
+After successfully deploying the application, edit the Jenkinsfilev2 ["Clean"](Images/Jenkinsfilev2.png) block to perform the following actions:

 ```
 Securely copy the file "pkill.sh" from the Jenkins Server to the Application Server.